webman-php/webman-manual/resource/doc/en/components/validation.md

 ])->validate();
 ```

-When combined with the `array` rule, every value in the input array must be in the `in` list:
+When combined with the `array` rule, each value in the input array must be in the `in` list:

 ```php
 use support\validation\Rule;